Using the Library MFDs (printers/photocopiers/scanners)

 This User Guide will assist GSA students and staff in using the Library MFDs (Multi-Functional Devices – printers/photocopiers) to release files sent to print, or to photocopy.
 Before beginning, please note:

 Any MFD on the GSA campus can be used to print jobs sent from any networked computer on campus.
 Note that print jobs must have been sent prior to logging on to an MFD.
 Only GSA students and staff are able to print in this way.

-Library MFDs can also be used as photocopiers.
-They should not be used as scanners, and cannot be used to print from USB drives.
-Flatbed scanners can be found in the Computer Centre on Level 2 of the Library – see the Scanning in GSA Library guide for assistance – and it is now possible to print wirelessly from your own device.
+Library MFDs can also be used as photocopiers, and as scanners.
+They cannot be used to print from USB drives.
+For help with using the MFDs as scanners, see the Using the MFDs to scan to email user guide.
+It is also possible to print wirelessly from your own device.